Dynamic Discount Value Builder

 CHEAPEST_ORDER_ITEM_UNITS_QUANTITY

-Cheapest order item metadata Returns cheapest order item metadata of type Number or String.
+Cheapest order item metadata Returns the cheapest order item metadata of type Number or String.
 Read more.

 Cheapest Order Item Metadata Operand Example in Formula Builder